tseeker/reconstructed/README.md

   * `stop` stops processing the list of instructions for the current host.

+In addition, the `block` can be used to repeat multiple instructions or make them obey a single conditional.
+The instruction must include a `block` field, containing the list of instructions which are part of the block.
+It may have a `rescue` field, containing a list of instructions which will be executed on error, and `always`, which may contain a list of instructions to execute in all cases.
+If the `locals` field is defined, it must contain a table of local variables to define.
+Any local variable defined by the instructions under `block`, `rescue` or `always` will go out of scope once the block finishes executing.

 A somewhat silly example can be found in the `example` directory.
 Trying to execute it using `ansible-inventory --graph` results in the following output.